neondatabase/website/content/docs/guides/django-migrations.md

 [Django](https://www.djangoproject.com/) is a high-level Python framework to make database-driven web applications.
 It provides an ORM (Object-Relational Mapping) layer that abstracts database operations, making it easy to interact with databases using Python code.
 Django also includes a powerful migration system that allows you to define and manage database schema changes over time.

-This guide demonstrates how to use Django with the Neon Postgres database.
-We'll create a simple Django application and walk through the process of setting up the database, defining models, generating and running migrations to manage schema changes.
+This guide demonstrates how to use Django with a Neon Postgres database.
+We'll create a simple Django application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites